hartwigmedical/hmftools/sv-linx/README.md

 IsStart | Annotation relates to the start breakend of the break junction (1 = true,0 = false) Gene | Gene annotated
 TranscriptId | Ensembl stable transcript id of annotation Canonical | Transcript is the canonical transcript of the gene.
-LINX annotates 1 record for each canonical transcript overlapping the breakend + a record for any non-canonical transcript that is annotated as part of a fusion geneOrientation | Orientation which breakend points relative to the gene taking into account both gene strand and breakend orientation.
+Linx annotates 1 record for each canonical transcript overlapping the breakend + a record for any non-canonical transcript that is annotated as part of a fusion geneOrientation | Orientation which breakend points relative to the gene taking into account both gene strand and breakend orientation.
 Disruptive | Breakend is part of a break junction which disrupts the exonic sequence of the transcript ReportedDisruption | Breakend is disruptive and gene is flagged as reportable for disruption UndisruptedCopyNumber | Number of remaining wildtype alleles of the gene that are not disrupted by the breakend.
 If <0.5 then disruption is considered Homozygous
 RegionType | Location of the breakend relative to the transcript.
 One of 'UPSTREAM' (within 10kb upstream of the 1st base of the transcript), 'INTRONIC' or 'EXONIC'
 CodingContext | Location of the breakend relative to the coding context of the transcript.
 One of  'CODING', 'NON_CODING','UTR_5P','UTR_3P' or 'ENHANCER' (IG enhancer rearrangements only)
 Biotype | Ensembl biotype of the transcript ExonicBasePhase | If regionType = EXONIC, the exact base phase of the breakend, else -1 NextSpliceExonRank | The exon rank of the next splice acceptor (if gene orientation is 'DOWNSTREAM') or splice donor (if gene orientation is 'UPSTREAM')